Posting Details (Default Section)

 Description of Position

-The Los Medanos College Biology Department seeks enthusiastic teachers to become part of our adjunct instructional faculty.
-Currently, we are looking to staff a hybrid section of Human Physiology (BioSc 45), which is a 5-unit course with 3 hours per week of asynchronous lecture instruction and 6 hours per week of in-person lab.
+The Los Medanos College Biology Department seeks enthusiastic teachers to become part of our adjunct instructional faculty for the Fall 2022 Semester.
+Currently, we are looking to staff one section of our Introduction to Anatomy and Physiology (BioSc 30) course.
+BioSc 30 is 4-unit with 3 hours per week of lecture instruction and 3 hours per week of lab instruction.

 Our Vision for Social Justice